Is Pet au Pairs for me?

 This is a case by case basis as it depends on the level of aggression.
 Please do submit a contact form to us for review and please do not assume that because your dog has been labeled as 'aggressive' that we will turn you away.
 Sometimes what his perceived as aggression is actually something else and can be easily reformed.
 If your dog has a bite history (human or dog), we may require you to muzzle train your dog prior to our sessions.

 At Pet au Pairs we use a balanced and permission based training approach; We reward desired behaviors and we correct unwanted behavior.
 Once the dog has been taught what we're asking, we move to the phase where they are required to look to us/you for permissions (to walk out the door, load in and out of the car, break from structured walk, etc).
 So many naughty behaviors surface simply because dogs don't understand what is expected of them and it is up to us to guide and teach them what is expected of them.
 By setting forth rules, establishing boundaries and guiding them through the learning process we can create a very clear understanding in your dogs mind of what they can and cannot do.
-Please dive into our site, make yourself familiar with our videos and training philosophy as these are the best ways to establish a strong understanding of who we are and what we do.

 Who will be training my dog?